-Since the introduction of the higher rate SDLT surcharge one key question we are asked by investors and lawyers is, does this always apply if the purchaser owns another property?
+Since the introduction of the SDLT surcharge (additional 3%) – one key question we are asked by investors and lawyers is, does this always apply if the purchaser owns another property?

-The answer is that there are limited number of scenarios where the additional 3% surcharge may not apply.
+The answer is that there are limited number of scenarios where the higher rate of SDLT may not apply.
+The 5 most common scenarios are outlined below;

-When inheriting a property it is disregarded for 3 years.
+When inheriting a property it is disregarded for 3 years when considering whether the SDLT surcharge applies.

-If the property is not suitable for habitation e.g. a dilapidated building requiring extensive renovation before it would be considered habitable
+If the property is not suitable for habitation e.g. a dilapidated building requiring extensive renovation before it would be considered habitable, it may not qualify as a dwelling and as such the SDLT surcharge will not apply.

 Other opportunities to reduce your SDLT